 “It’s actually insane that this terrain is avy-controlled, almost too good to be true,” I said to Kass McCarthy, my pro guide from Big Sky’s ski school, before we dropped into Liberty Bowl from the 11,166-foot summit of Lone Mountain.
 Moments earlier, on the ride up the Lone Peak Tram, I had asked her about the triple black diamond runs.
 “The resort added a third diamond in order to separate them from the more ‘normal’ extreme terrain here,” she had said.

-During my first morning on the mountain, three patrol-triggered avalanches rumbled down from the steeps of Lone Peak in the matter of a few minutes.
+During my first morning on the mountain, three patrol-triggered avalanches rumbled down from the steeps of Lone Peak in a matter of a few minutes.
 One, set off in The Headwaters, had completely blanketed the triple black diamond run Obsidian.

 The resort’s “managed access” terrain was closed due to the risk.
 Still, I’d be lying if I said I wasn’t nervous at that moment.